Why I Came to Jesus: Friendship

 Jesus went on to say something even more momentous.
 Jesus went on to say, “You didn’t choose me.
 I chose you” (John 15:16).
 It’s an incredible thing to realize that Jesus Christ – the one who created all things – has chosen us to be his friends.
 It’s even more amazing that given who Jesus is and given who we are, that Jesus chose us.
 We didn’t choose Jesus; Jesus chose us.
 Romans 5:8 says, “But God showed his great love for us by sending Christ to die for us while we were still sinners.”
 Jesus is Lord and Master, and he should relate to us as servants.
 But he doesn’t do this.
 Jesus calls us his friends.

 God delights in us as his friends.
 He pursues a friendship with us.
 He doesn’t relate to us out of duty or status but out of love.
-Proverbs 18:24 says, “Friends come and friends go,
+Proverbs 18:24 says, “Friends come and friends go, but a true friend sticks by you like family” (The Message).
+Jesus is that kind of friend.
+Jesus invites you to enter into that friendship with him.

 There’s one more quality that makes Jesus a good friend:

-That’s another why people are attracted to Jesus.
+That’s another reason why people are attracted to Jesus.
 Jesus has given us his everything.
 In some marriage ceremonies, the vows include these words: “With all my worldly goods I thee endow.”
 In other words, “We’re getting married; what used to be mine is now yours.”
 In my case, that wasn’t a problem.
 I endowed my wife with a student desk and chair from Grand and Toy, a full motion waterbed, some books, and a student loan.
 But it was different for Charlene.
 She endowed me with a car and some savings.
 I got a much better deal than she did.

 We appreciate others when they make sacrifices for us.
 When friends make sacrifices, we remember.
 It endears our friends to us.

 In John 15:12-13, Jesus said, “I command you to love each other in the same way that I love you.
-And here is how to measure it-the greatest love is shown when people lay down their lives for their friends.”
+And here is how to measure it - the greatest love is shown when people lay down their lives for their friends.”
 It’s like that song that Ed taught us:

 That’s why we praise him, that’s why we sing